AngeloGalav/littlecraftGL/README.md

 ## Known Issues

-- This is probably the slowest version of Minecraft ever created (it runs lower than 1 FPS on my Iris Xe iGPU).
-This is become it is very unoptimized.
-Sorry about that, it will be improved in the near future.
  - It is missing some key features, that will be added sooner or later.
+ - There are some debug blocks (the one colored in red, yellow etc).
+These are placeholders and will be removed in the near future.